The online retail market is absolutely booming. In fact, just over half of UK consumers prefer to shop online (Source

 1. Low Overheads

-Generally speaking, running an online store cost far less to set up and operate than bricks-and-mortar locations.
+Generally speaking, running an online shop costs far less to set up and operate than bricks-and-mortar stores.
 There are still costs involved of course: website hosting, web domains, digital marketing, and platform fees (if selling through a platform like Shopify or Etsy).
 You may also need to outsource things like website development, brand creation, marketing strategy, photography, and copywriting.

-If your product is completely new to the market or this is your first foray into retail, starting out online is a great way to do some test trading in a relatively low-pressure environment.
+If your product is completely new to the market or this is your first foray into retail, starting out with an online shop is a great way to do some test trading in a relatively low-pressure environment.

 2. Not Geographically Limited

 A physical shop that doesn’t sell products online is very limited geographically.
 Even if they have a very desirable product and a large marketing budget, they’ll still only attract people within a certain physical radius.
-However, companies who sell online can benefit from supplying to as wide a geographical area as they like – reaching nationally or even globally!
+However, businesses who sell online can benefit from supplying to as wide a geographical area as they like – reaching nationally or even globally!

 If you do decide to sell outside of the UK, your online store will have to comply with international tax and import/export rules.
 Open to Export have a number of helpful resources for UK businesses looking to sell abroad.
 You may also be able to source help from professional groups like your local Chamber of Commerce.

 3. Open for Business 24/7

 The majority of online stores involve totally automated order and payment processing, enabling customers to shop when it suits them.
 Online shopping is the ultimate in convenience for both retailers and customers.
 Customers benefit from being able to browse and shop whenever they like, and the business owner doesn’t necessarily have to drop everything to process purchases immediately (as they’d have to do with a customer physically present).
 Neither you nor the customer are committed to – or restricted by – set opening hours.

 By the way, research carried out by Retail Therapy Week in 2017 states that Mondays are the most popular days for online shopping, with peaks around 1pm and 8pm.